-For details of the zones labelled on the zoning map, please refer to the text of Zoning By-law No. 79-200.
+For details of the zones labelled on the zoning map, please refer to the text of Zoning By-law No. 79-200 (link above).
 Zoning information for properties in the former Willoughby, Crowland or Humberstone Townships can be obtained by contacting the Planning Division.
 Paper copies of all of the City's Zoning By-laws can be purchased at the Planning Division.

 Amendments to a Zoning By-law